 Both men hunched down as the firefight started.
 First it was the popgun sounds of pistols, then sharp cracks of rifle fire began.

 "There were two MPs in the car.
 They'll cover us if they can.
 We'll find the car -"

-"Left of the door - bearing 0-3-0 at forty yards.
+"To the left of the door - bearing 0-3-0 at forty yards.
 At least, it was there two minutes ago.
 I can't see anything right now.
-At least two groups of hostiles were coming from the south and east."
+Two groups of hostiles closing on us from the south and east."

 Newkirk would be entirely wasted on the front lines, Beckton mused, but it was certainly handy having him around.